Battle of Giurgiu (1595): Background

-The Ottoman army under the command of Grand Vizier Koca Sinan Pasha went on a campaign in the summer of 1595 against the Wallachia, which rebelled shortly after the start of the Long Turkish War.
-The army, which crossed the Danube via on 20 August, was in a difficult situation in the Battle of Călugăreni on 23 August, but forced the Wallachian army to retreat with a counter-attack.
+The Ottoman army under the command of Grand Vizier Koca Sinan Pasha went on a campaign in the summer of 1595 against the Wallachia, which had rebelled shortly after the start of the Long Turkish War.
+The army, which crossed the Danube on 20 August, was in a difficult situation in the Battle of Călugăreni on 23 August, but forced the Wallachian army to retreat with a counter-attack.
 The Ottoman army, which entered Bucharest on 28 August, built a wooden castle there, and then occupied Târgoviște, the capital of the Wallachia, on 18 September, and also built a castle here.

-However, with the arrival of the soldiers under the command of the Prince of Transylvania Sigismund Báthory, the Wallachian army, which reached a strength of 30,000–40,000 soldiers and 53 cannons, counter-attacked and captured Târgoviște on 17 October. besieged.
-When the Ottoman army retreated to Bucharest to gather, the Wallachian army captured Târgoviște on 18 October.
+However, with the arrival of the soldiers under the command of the Prince of Transylvania Sigismund Báthory, the Wallachian army, which reached a strength of 30,000–40,000 soldiers and 53 cannons, counter-attacked, besieged and captured Târgoviște on 17 October.
+When the Ottoman army retreated to Bucharest to gather, the Wallachian army captured the surrounding area on 18 October.

 These latest developments (most of the soldiers were on their way back) increased the disorganization in the Ottoman army.
-Realizing this fact during the poll in Bucharest, Koca Sinan Pasha gave the order to withdraw first to and then to Rusçuk by crossing Danube.
-He removed the cannons and ammunition from the Bucharest castle to ensure that it would not fall into the hands of the Wallachian army and had the castle destroyed.
-He left a rear guard in Bucharest to secure the army's withdrawal and advanced towards.
+Realizing this fact during the poll in Bucharest, Koca Sinan Pasha gave the order to withdraw to Rusçuk by crossing the Danube.
+He removed the cannons and ammunition from the Bucharest castle to ensure they do not fall into the hands of the Wallachian army and had the castle destroyed.
+He left a rearguard in Bucharest to secure the army's withdrawal and advanced towards the river crossing.
 Sokolluzade Hasan Pasha joined the main army a day later with artillery and ammunition, and the rearguard in Bucharest joined the main army four days later.

 The army arrived around the castle and stayed here for three days by the order of Koca Sinan Pasha.
 Sinan Pasha banned the passage from the bridge to the other side of the Danube and appointed an emin and a clerk to the bridgehead and collected the pencik tax for two days.
 During this process, a huge accumulation occurred at the beginning of the bridge due to the presence of more than 10,000 animals and thousands of prisoners along with the soldiers.
-For this reason, some of the soldiers drove along the Danube and Svishtov, and Rahova He crossed with ships from Nikopol.
+For this reason, some of the soldiers drove along the Danube towards Svishtov, and Rahova, crossing on ships from Nikopol.